GiuseppeStilly/MIDI-retrieval/README.md

 This "consensus" approach reduces variance and improves the ranking of retrieved results.

+## Symbolic Data Representation (REMI)

+Unlike audio-based retrieval systems, this project operates entirely in the symbolic domain.
+Raw MIDI files are processed using the **REMI (REvamped MIDI)** tokenization scheme.

+REMI converts musical data into a structured sequence of discrete tokens that explicitly model musical structure:
+* **Metric Structure:** `Bar` and `Position` tokens to encode precise timing and rhythm within measures.
+* **Note Attributes:** `Pitch`, `Velocity` (dynamics), and `Duration` tokens to capture melody and expression.
+* **Harmony:** Explicit chord representation.

+This tokenization allows the neural models to "read" music as a language, preserving both rhythmic precision and harmonic context without the computational cost of raw audio processing.

 ## Training Methodology

 Both models were trained using **Symmetric Contrastive Loss** (InfoNCE), a technique popularized by models like CLIP.